wuliuxiansheng/Emacs_Configuration/README.md

 ## Requirements:
   - Emacs 23.3 or greater (Emacs 24 is prefered);
-  - rope, ropemacs, pymacs is required for python;
+  - iPython, rope, ropemacs, pymacs is required for python;
   - aspell is required for spell check;
   - For Windows, follow [these instructions](http://xn--9dbdkw.se/diary/how_to_enable_GnuTLS_for_Emacs_24_on_Windows/index.en.html) to get TLS first.
 Just download gnutls and copy all DLL files in bin to Emacs bin.